-General Emergency Preparedness Responsibilities: The Director of Emergency Preparedness is responsible for the overall management of the College's emergency preparedness functions, including the development, implementation and maintenance of the CEMP.
-The Director of Emergency Preparedness is the primary college official responsible for activating the College's emergency notification resources and alerting the general college community of a MAJOR EMERGENCY.
+General Emergency Preparedness Responsibilities: The Assistant Vice Provost - Emergency Management is responsible for the overall management of the College's emergency preparedness functions, including the development, implementation and maintenance of the CEMP.
+The Assistant Vice Provost - Emergency Management is the primary college official responsible for activating the College's emergency notification resources and alerting the general college community of a MAJOR EMERGENCY.
 The Director of Communications and the Chief of Staff serve as backups for the emergency notification responsibility.
-The Director of Emergency Preparedness is the College's representative on the Florida Regional Domestic Security Task Force and collaborates with local, state and federal emergency response agencies which serve and protect MDC.
-The Director of Emergency Preparedness reports to the Executive Vice-President.
+The Assistant Vice Provost - Emergency Management or designee is the College's representative at the local emergency operation center (EOC) and collaborates with local, state and federal emergency response agencies which serve and protect MDC.
+The Assistant Vice Provost - Emergency Management reports to the District Incident Commander.

-Emergency Response Role: The Director of Emergency Preparedness is responsible for notifying the appropriate college personnel of a major campus emergency in accordance with College Procedure 1590 - College Crisis Management and this plan.
-If the Director of Communications or his/designee is unavailable, the Director of Emergency Preparedness is authorized to activate the College's emergency notification resources and to alert the general college community of a MAJOR EMERGENCY.
-If a campus state of emergency is declared, the Director of Emergency Preparedness will assist the impacted campus by coordinating any support needed by other college resources.
-If a college state of emergency is declared, the Director of Emergency Preparedness will serve as the Planning Section Chief on the District Crisis Management Team.
+Emergency Response Role: The Assistant Vice Provost - Emergency Management is responsible for notifying the appropriate college personnel of a major campus emergency in accordance with College Procedure 1590 - College Crisis Management and this plan.
+If the Director of Communications or his/designee is unavailable, the Assistant Vice Provost - Emergency Management is authorized to activate the College's emergency notification resources and to alert the general college community of a MAJOR EMERGENCY.
+If a campus state of emergency is declared, the Assistant Vice Provost - Emergency Management will assist the impacted campus by coordinating any support needed by other college resources.
+If a college state of emergency is declared, the Assistant Vice Provost - Emergency Management or designee will serve as the Planning Section Chief on the District Crisis Management Team and the Director of the College Emergency Operation Center.